Is this your child's symptom?

 - If the insect bite has a scab on it and the scab looks infected, use an antibiotic ointment.
 An example is Polysporin.
 No prescription is needed.
 Use 3 times per day.
 (Note: Usually impetigo is caused by scratching with dirty fingers).

-- Cover the scab with a Band-Aid to prevent scratching and spread.
+- Cover the scab with a bandage (such as Band-Aid).
+This will help prevent scratching and spread.

 - Wash the sore and use the antibiotic ointment 3 times per day.
-Cover it with a clean Band-Aid each time.
+Cover it with a clean bandage each time.
 Do this until healed.

 - Caution: For spreading infections (redness or red streaks), your child needs to be seen.